gamblevore/speedie/Documentation/Perry.md

 * The inbuilt todo list, is available by clicking on your current project's tab.
 Clicking again returns you.
 I find this invaluable for my project management.
 This means your todo-list is always at-hand.
 Really vital.

-* The quick file-finding feature, is accessed via Cmd-L (control-L on Linux).
+* The quick file-finding feature, is accessed via Cmd-D (control-D on Linux).
 This brings up a list of files that contain the name.
 You can also paste file-paths in there, to see all the files in that folder.